MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 ## Known issues

-### Refresh is denied for environments running Platform update 12 or earlier
+### Refresh is denied for environments running Platform update 11 or earlier
-The database refresh process can't be completed if the environment is running Microsoft Dynamics 365 for Finance and Operations, Enterprise edition platform update 12 (November 2017) or earlier.
+The database refresh process can't be completed if the environment is running Microsoft Dynamics 365 for Finance and Operations, Enterprise edition platform update 11 or earlier.
 For more information, see the [list of currently supported Platform updates](../migration-upgrade/versions-update-policy.md).

 ### Incompatible version of Financial Reporting between source and target environments
 The database refresh process (self-service or via a service request) can't be completed successfully if the version of Financial Reporting in the target environment is earlier than the version in the source environment.
 To resolve this issue, update both environments so that they have the latest version of Financial Reporting.